 You can also stop by the “gallery of the church”.
 This free-to-enter exhibit showcases 43 gorgeous oil paintings donated by Alexander Sideris.

-Sideris was a globally-acclaimed Skopeliti artist that was born in Glossa in 1898 and very active in both Greece and New York.
-His exquisite paintings on display in Glossa showcase scenes of noble life in the 1930’s-1950’s era.
+Sideris was a globally-acclaimed Skopeliti artist that was born in Glossa in 1898 and was very active in both Greece and New York.
+His exquisite paintings on display in Glossa showcase scenes of noble life between the 1930s and 1950s.

 Traditional Greek cuisine is simple and unpretentious.
 The cosy tavernas of Glossa, filled with friendly locals, are the perfect embodiment of this.

 Similarly, Ēliobasílema, adjacent to the village bus stop, is always crowded with locals.
-This is a good place to enjoy a horiatiki and some ouzo as you wait for your bus back to town.
+This is a good place to enjoy a moussaka (the Greek national dish) and some ouzo as you wait for your bus back to town.

 Admire the Monastery of the Archangels (Taxiarches)

 Skopelos, like Greece in general, is a deeply religious and spiritual place.
 Indeed, there are more than 360 churches and monasteries scattered across this little island alone.

 One of the most impressive and important religious structures – the Monastery of the Archangels, sits just 2.5km away from Glossa.
 The monastery is widely regarded as being one of the most impressive post-Byzantine era structures in the Northern Sporades.